Edditoria/markdown-plus-plus/README.md

 | `flags.asteriskUnorderedList` | Enable the markdown style of asterisk-style bullet points (`* a \<li\> bullet point`). :warning: **Use it with caution** |

 For details, please read the document: [build-workflow.md](docs/build-workflow.md)

+## Key Changes from v2 to v3

+- Markdown-plus-plus is a npm package now.
+You can fetch the UDL files in command line directly, `npx markdown-plus-plus --help`.
+- Build system relies on Node.js. `git clone` then `npm install` to develop this repo.
+Less dependency hell.
+- In v2, there are 2 builds for every theme: Modern and classic.
+Now, there are only 1 build.
+The main difference in classic build, [asterisk-style bullet points][end_of_v2], becomes an option in v3.
+- Better file structure:
+	- You can find all UDL files in one single folder called `<udl\>`.
+	- You can modify the config files in another folder called `<config\>`.
+	- Filename for UDLs follows the pattern: `<markdown.[theme-name].udl.xml>`.
+	- Filename for configs follows this pattern: `<markdown.[theme-name].config.json>`

 ## Contribution